sb23424/overlapmerge/README.md

     example: "hello world" "world peace" > "hello world peace"

-    if no overlap is found, then the concatenated result is output (file1 first)
+    if no overlap is found, then nothing is output